 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

-Address:

-Tel no:
+Address: Tel no: Email:

-Email:

-Please give details of your complaint, including whether you have spoken to anybody at the

-school about it.
+Please give details of your complaint, including whether you have spoken to anybody at the school about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

-The you attaching any paper work: It so, please give details.
+Are you attaching any paperwork: If so, please give details.

+Circustum

 Signature:

 Date:

+Date.

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

-Complaint referred to:

 Date:

+Dutc.